TomasMikula/libretto/README.md

    * Through the captured resources and side-effects on them, the invocation of a callback causes spooky action at a distance, which negatively affects the ability to reason about programs.
  - Moreover, components that produce or consume callbacks are _higher-order_ linear functions in Libretto.
    Higher-order functions are more powerful than first-order functions.
    (In terms of category theory, higher-order functions require closedness of the category.)
-By the principle of least power, we should avoid high-order functions, and thus callbacks, when possible.
+   By the principle of least power, we should avoid higher-order functions, and thus callbacks, when possible.

 ## Copyright and License